code-hy/covid-19-prediction/README.md

     ```bash
     python train.py
     ```
-    You should see an output like: `Model trained successfully with R² score: 0.89`
+    You should see an output like: `Starting model training process...Training RandomForestRegressormodel...Model Training complete.
+Model saved as model.pkl Country coordinates data saved as country_coords.pkl`

 5.  **Run the FastAPI web service:**
     ```bash